Wreck-X/amfoss-tasks/README.md

 # Hemanth Krishnakumar

-**Hi i am Hemanth from Kozhikode kerala currently at Amrita School of Engineering (CSE 2022) and im interested in development and contributing to open source projects**
+**Hi i am Hemanth from Kozhikode kerala currently at Amrita School of Engineering (CSE 2022) and I am interested in development and contributing to open source projects**

 **Tasks List**|**Description**|**Status**
 --------------|---------------|---------------